BigRiceEater/tekken-notation-builder/README.md

 - [ ] Add example of possible notations
 - [ ] Add visual builder mode where users can drag commands to the pallete to build the combo instead.
 - [ ] Alternatively let user click on the notation they want but also need to be able to edit the commands like deleting and moving
-- [ ] Use redux to pass config around more easily
+- [ ] Use redux to pass config around more easily.
+- [ ] Add a burger menu at the top left and feature a help section?

 ## Available Scripts